jrhazlett/pretty_printer_for_humans/README.md

 ## Updates and fixes

 ### Ver.
+1.2.1

+Swapped out 'for' loops with 'while' loops for the performance boost.

+No interface changes.

+### Ver.
 1.1.9

 Added symbol support in cases where a path fails and needs to return printable info